FrankOlivera/CEN4721Project/README.md

 # CEN4721Project

-Uses dotenv(.env) file in the backend to store two variables a port named PORT, default is 5000 a database named DATABASE, database is a mongodb atlas server
+Uses dotenv(.env) file in the backend to store two variables a port named PORT, default is 5000 and a database named DATABASE, database is a mongodb atlas server